 Explore our website and blog to get an overview of how our surrogacy program works.
-Review the financial aspects and the basic qualifications for becoming a surrogate mother in Washington, DC.
+Review the financial aspects and the basic qualifications for becoming a surrogate in Washington, DC.
 Please feel free to contact us to get your questions answered, or simply fill out a contact form to get started with our program.

-These are some of the basic requirements for becoming a surrogate mother in Washington, DC:
+These are some of the basic requirements for becoming a surrogate in DC:

 • 21 to 43 years old

 • financially stable

 • healthy with a body mass index (BMI) 32 or less

-A gestational surrogate mother is also known as a gestational carrier.
+A gestational surrogate is also known as a gestational carrier.
 She carries a child conceived through in-vitro fertilization (IVF) using the eggs from an egg donor or the intended mother.
 The child will not be genetically related to the gestational surrogate who is never actually considered the legal mother.

-Becoming a surrogate requires a uniquely capable and nurturing woman — someone who is keenly aware that raising m is one life’s greatest joys.
+Becoming a surrogate requires a uniquely capable and nurturing woman — someone who is keenly aware that raising a child is one life’s greatest joys.
 The desire to share that joy with another family is what motivates our surrogates and is what inspires our work at ARTparenting.
-For help making your decision, read our article, “Becoming a Surrogate Mother: Is it Right for Me?” and get a closer look by reading personal stories from our surrogates.
+For help with your decision, see “Becoming a Surrogate: Is it Right for Me?” and get a closer look by reading personal stories from our surrogates.

 We are grateful for your interest.
-If you'd like to learn more about our surrogacy program in Washington, DC, we would love to hear from you.
+If you'd like to learn more about surrogacy in Washington, DC, we would love to hear from you.

-To begin the conversation, please fill out our short SURROGATE FORM or call us at 301-217-0074.
+To begin the conversation about becoming a surrogate, please fill out our short SURROGATE FORM or call us at 301-217-0074.

 For more information, call Meryl at 301-217-0074.